top of page

 FEES FOR OTHER SERVICES

-• tDCS therapy is $850 inclusive of an initial face-to-face intake and set-up session, 10 tDCS sessions (self-implemented at home), phone/email check ins, and post-therapy face-to-face session.
+• tDCS therapy is $850 inclusive of an initial face-to-face intake and set-up session, 15 tDCS sessions (self-implemented at home over 3 weeks), phone/email check ins, and post-therapy face-to-face session.
 Please note there is also a $300 device deposit which is refunded when the device is returned with no damage.

 • All clients will need to book an individual consultation prior to booking in for an assessment, cognitive training or tDCS program.